ydy4/Custom_Wordlist/README.md

 ## Custom Wordlist
-This repo is about steps to take in order to create a effective custom wordlist in a few clicks. this comes handing in pentesting engagement where you need to do brute force attacks, so the main probleme is when you use a random wordlist that contain passwords that don't match your client password policy, so you have 0 chance to get that valide account.
+This repo is about steps to take in order to create a effective custom wordlist in a few clicks. this comes handing in pentesting engagement where you need to do brute force attacks.
-Well to build this effective custom wordlist:
+So the main probleme is that you have 0 chance to get that valide account when you use a random wordlist that contain passwords that don't match your client password policy, Well to build this effective custom wordlist that match what ever password policy your client uses:
 ### Create rich text file
 we start with some OSINT to gather commun words used by the client such as : company name, company's services, ... then save this in a file.txt
 ### Tamper with the wordlist